penglezos/lineageos.penglezos.dev/docs/bugreport.md

 # Reporting a bug

+!!! warning
+    Support will **NOT** be provided if: ROM is installed with a different recovery, a custom kernel is installed, any kind of system modifications example: root, data decryption.

+## What not to report

+* Ask for installation help.
+* Ask for status updates - we can’t provide them (no ETA!).
+* Feature requests.
+* Ask if it is fixed already - if the report is still open it probably is still present.

 We use [Github Issues](https://github.com/penglezos/device_xiaomi_raphael/issues) as our bug tracker.

 Before you submit a bug, please search to verify that someone else hasn’t reported it already.
 To properly report an issue, the following log file must be provided in the ticket: